-Meghan Markle Cried When She ‘Said Yes To The Dress,’ Dishes Her BFF
+Meghan Markle Cried When She Said ‘Yes To The Dress,’ Dishes Her BFF

 — Avery Thompson (@avery__thompson) May 4, 2018

-Yet another rumor points to the possibility of her engagement dress designer Ralph & Russo.
+Yet another rumor points to the possibility of her engagement dress designer, Ralph & Russo.
 Israeli designer Inbal Dror and Sarah Burton for Alexander McQueen round out the rumor mill for wedding gown possibilities.
-No matter who designed her dress its sure to be British and fitting for a Royal Wedding although perhaps somewhat toned down from the looks chosen by Diana and Kate because she’s not marrying a future King of England.
+No matter who designed her dress, it’s sure to be British and fitting for a royal wedding, although perhaps somewhat toned down from the looks chosen by Diana and Kate, because she’s not marrying a future king of England.

-As Inquisitr reported earlier, the bride and groom intend to follow the tradition that the groom doesn’t see the bride in her dress before the wedding, so Prince Harry will see her wedding gown along with the rest of the world as she walks down the aisle on the arm of her father, Thomas Markle.
+As Inquisitr reported earlier, the bride and groom intend to follow the tradition that the groom doesn’t see the bride in her dress before the wedding, so Prince Harry will see her wedding gown along with the rest of the world, as she walks down the aisle on the arm of her father, Thomas Markle.